 CharityLogic Software Service Agreement

 THIS IS A LEGAL AGREEMENT BETWEEN YOU, THE END USER, OR ON BEHALF OF ALL END USERS IN YOUR ORGANIZATION (COLLECTIVELY THE “CUSTOMER”, “YOU” OR “YOUR”) AND IF YOU ARE LOCATED IN THE UNITED STATES OR ANYWHERE ELSE OUTSIDE OF CANADA, CHARITYLOGIC CORPORATION, OR IF YOU ARE LOCATED IN CANADA, CHARITYLOGIC INC. (“CHARITYLOGIC”).
 YOUR ACCEPTANCE IS ON BEHALF OF ANY CORPORATE ENTITY THAT EMPLOYS YOU OR WHICH YOU REPRESENT.
+YOUR ACCEPTANCE IS IN RESPECT OF ANY SERVICE WHICH YOU ACCESS AND ANY SUBSEQUENT ADD-ON TO THAT SERVICE WHICH OCCURS BEYOND THE DATE OF YOUR INITIAL ACCEPTANCE OF THIS AGREEMENT, HOWEVER EVIDENCED.
 IF YOU ARE AN EMPLOYEE, CONTRACTOR, OR OTHERWISE USING THE SERVICE ON BEHALF OF AN ORGANIZATION OR ANY OTHER THIRD PARTY, YOU REPRESENT AND WARRANT TO CHARITYLOGIC THAT:

 A. YOU ARE THE AGE OF MAJORITY IN YOUR JURISDICTION;